Enter the Boardroom with Nurole

 office block

-Episode 12 - Building self-aware, purpose-driven boards to reflect stakeholder perspectives with Patrick Dunne
+12. Patrick Dunne - Building self-aware, purpose-driven boards to reflect stakeholder perspectives

 Patrick Dunne has been a committed advocate for social change as the Chair of major charitable organisations like the EY Foundation and ESSA (Education Sub-Saharan Africa).
 Now he joins Nurole CEO Oliver Cummings to explain how Youth Advisory Boards, a practical approach to meaningful board diversity, and how universally agreed-upon board vision and purpose can help boards to resonate with stakeholders and achieve better results.